 Study Designs Commonly Used in Clinical Research

 This workshop is designed for the investigator needing assistance in determining the design of a research study.
 Participants will learn the fundamental concepts of a variety of study designs used in research studies, as well as the strengths and weaknesses of the designs.
 Participants explore the different randomization techniques and when it's best to use each.
-Originally released July 1, 2012; renewed May 6, 2013; credit expires Dec.
-31, 2016.
+Originally released July 1, 2012; renewed May 6, 2013; renewed December 22, 2016, credit expires Dec.
+31, 2017.

 Watch the Video Lecture Here.

 Upon conclusion of this program, participants should be able to:

 - Describe strengths and weaknesses of the designs